SEEKCommons/seekcommons-org-website/project-activities.md

 				<header class="major">
 				<h3><a href = "https://seekcommons.org/fellowship-application.html">SEEKCommons Fellowships</a></h3>
 				</header>
-				<p>The SEEKCommons <a href = "https://seekcommons.org/fellowship-application.html">Fellowship</a> brings together graduate students and early-career researchers with new perspectives and voices to socio-environmental research with open technologies.
-The Fellowship program is designed to encourage new integrative practices involving environmental and climate action research with OS practices, and provide a space for fellows and network members to connect on research issues, challenges, and solutions.
-For more information on how to apply, please click <a href = "https://seekcommons.org/fellowship-application.html">here</a>.
+				<p>The SEEKCommons <a href = "https://seekcommons.org/fellows.html">Fellowship</a> brings together graduate students and early-career researchers with new perspectives to socio-environmental research with open technologies.
+The Fellowship program is designed to encourage integrative practices involving environmental research with OS practices, and provide a space for fellows and network members to collaborate on common research challenges.
 				</p>
 				<ul class="actions">
 			        <li><a href="https://seekcommons.org/fellows.html" class="button">Learn more</a></li>